andrew/ultimate-awesome/README.md

 - [awesome-se-bots](https://github.com/mairieli/awesome-se-bots) - A curated list of awesome SE bots :robot:.
 - [awesome-libertarianism](https://github.com/marcodpt/awesome-libertarianism) - Curated list of awesome books and authors on libertarianism, anarcho-capitalism and austrian school of economics.
 - [awesome-chess](https://github.com/mbiesiad/awesome-chess) - :trophy: Awesome-Chess! :key: :lock: are you a chess player or chess enthusiast? ⭐.
-- [awesome-mdbootstrap](https://github.com/mdbootstrap/awesome-mdbootstrap) - A curated list of awesome things related to MDBootstrap.
 - [awesome-processing](https://github.com/onlylemi/awesome-processing) - 🎨 Creative Coding @Processing Resources that u like.
 - [awesome-deepnote](https://github.com/ramene/awesome-deepnote) - A curated list of extensions, python packages, machine learning and collaborative notebooks ready to run in Deepnote.
 - [awesome-brazilian-youtubers](https://github.com/rcarubbi/awesome-brazilian-youtubers) - ▶️ An awesome list of awesome Brazilian YouTubers that teach about technology.
 Tutorials about web development, computer science, machine learning, game development, cybersecurity, and more.